 Contact: Susan Harbour

 Apologies for absence

-To adopt and sign as a correct record the Abingdon and North East Area Committee minutes of the meeting held on 17 July 2018.
+To adopt and sign as a correct record the minutes of the meeting of the Committee held on 14 March 2016 (attached).

-The minutes of the meeting held on 17 July 2018 were agreed as an accurate record of the meeting and were signed by the Chairman.
+The minutes of the meeting of 14 March 2016 were agreed as an accurate record of the meeting and were signed by the Chairman.

 Declarations of interest

-To receive any declarations of interest in respect of items on the agenda for this meeting.
+To receive any declarations of disclosable pecuniary interests and other interests in respect of items on the agenda for this meeting.